 “Surely everyone goes around like a mere phantom; in vain they rush about, heaping up wealth without knowing whose it will finally be.”
 (Psalm 39:6)

 How do we comfort the migrant who fears for her safety, or the father who can’t feed his family?
-How do we stop the moral decline of a nation lead by greed and bigotry, or the intellectual regress of a post-truth society?
+How do we stop the moral decline of a world led by greed and dishonesty, or the intellectual regress of a post-truth society?
 The distrust and the despair are widespread.
-Around the world, we see a species that is anxious, addicted, and depressed.
-We see divisions of class and culture that seem irreparable, and imbalances of wealth and education that threaten the stability of nations across the globe.
+Across the globe, we see a species that is anxious, addicted, and depressed.
+We see divisions of class and culture that seem irreparable, and imbalances of wealth and education that threaten the stability of nations poor and prosperous.
 And with our economic growth fueled by a dying planet, the status quo is surely unsustainable.
 If our societal troubles don’t spell the end of civilization, then a collapsed ecosystem certainly will.

 “The natural environment we treat with such unnecessary ignorance and recklessness was our cradle and nursery, and remains our one and only home.
 To its special conditions we are intimately adapted in every one of the bodily fibers and biochemical transactions that gives us life.” – E. O. Wilson

 Scientists can be can be optimists, but they must be realists.
-Our species is removing the very foundations of its existence.
-Mankind has become a cancer, a system without regulation, ruining the systems from which it evolved.
-Like a late stage malignancy, we will grow happily until the body is dead.
-And I realized that, while I’ve always wanted to be a doctor, fixing a human life seems useless when the entire human system is broken.
+The human species is removing the very foundations of its existence.
+We have become a cancer, a system without regulation, ruining the systems from which it evolved.
+Like a late stage malignancy, we will grow until the body is dead.
+I’ve always wanted to be a doctor, but fixing a human life seems useless when the entire human system is broken.
 Greater than my desire to see a person survive is my desire to see our species survive.

 “This time it’s not a tiger at the cave mouth.
 You can’t see the danger at your door.
 But if you look, you can see it at the door of your civilization.” – Paul Gilding

 While the future remains uncertain, there is one certainty.
 Any unsustainable process will come to an end, and the habits of man are no exception.
 Our world is falling apart, and our system is breaking down.
-And here we are, a society driven by self-interest but devoid of significance—a generation without purpose, lost in a mess created by our forefathers but too hopeless to clean it up.
-We have inherited the seemingly impossible task of saving the human race.
-So unfortunately, the fix won’t be as easy as reducing emissions or making the rich pay more taxes.
+And here we are, a society driven by self-interest but devoid of significance—a generation without purpose, lost in a mess created by our forefathers but without a hope of cleaning it up.
+Before us lies the seemingly impossible task of saving humanity from self-destruction.
+So unfortunately, the fix won’t be as simple as reducing emissions¹ or making the rich pay more taxes.
 The solution will take more than a public policy or a piece of technology.
 It will take the shift of a global mindset, the transformation of a culture broken by apathy and despair.
 It will take an idea unlike any other.

 “Extinction is the rule.